-One of my favorite Colorado destinations is the picture perfect and historic Redstone, and here are some tips for planning your road trip to Redstone, Colorado, a mountain town experience you won’t easily forget.
+One of my favorite Colorado road trip destinations is the picture-perfect and historic Redstone.
+When you’re ready for a relaxing, wind-down and disconnected destination, add this Colorado mountain town to your itinerary.
+Here are some tips for planning your road trip to Redstone, Colorado, a mountain town experience you won’t easily forget.

 Planning Your Road Trip – Redstone, Colorado